kalfung/DogDateAPI/README.md

 - events

 Relationships:
-- Users have a one to many relationship with dogs
+- Users can have more than one dog, so the User/s model has a a one-to-many relationship with the Dogs model
 - Users have a one to many relationship with dog parks
 - Users have a one to many relationship with events
 - Dogs have a one to many relationship with dog parks